 Better-Than-Takeout Teriyaki Chicken

-Better-Than-Takeout Teriyaki Chicken — 🥢🍚 Learn how to make the BEST teriyaki chicken at home in one skillet in just 20 minutes!
-Tender juicy chicken that’s full of rich Asian-inspired teriyaki flavor is a guaranteed family FAVORITE!
-Faster, healthier, and more budget-friendly than calling for takeout which is a triple WIN!
+๐Ÿฅข๐Ÿš๐Ÿฅก Better-Than-Takeout Teriyaki Chickenย features tender, juicy chicken that’s full of rich Asian-inspired teriyaki flavor and is a guaranteed family FAVORITE!
+Ready in a single skillet in 20 minutes, it’s faster, healthier, and more budget-friendly than calling for takeout, which is a triple WIN!

-A close-up of a plate of rice topped with saucy chunks of teriyaki chicken, garnished with green onions, with chopsticks picking up a piece of chicken.
+A plate of rice topped with saucy chunks of teriyaki chicken, garnished with green onions, with chopsticks picking up a piece of chicken.

 Easy Better-Than-Takeout Teriyaki Chicken Recipe